johncjejen/johncjejen/README.md

 Hi, I'm John Jejen, a passionate software developer from Colombia.
-I am a developer who is passionate about what he does, I enjoy programming, and every new project is a challenge for me.
-In September I decided to move to Canada, and that's why I couldn't continue working at my previous company.
-I am always looking for new challenges and willing to collaborate in whatever is needed.
+I am a developer who is passionate about coding, I enjoy programming, and every new project is a challenge for me.

-I am also passionate about constant learning, I am currently taking a React course to be able to complement my profile a little to become a full stack.

 Languages: